badspelr/Overly-Complicated-Photo-Album/docs/api/OPENAPI_GUIDE.md

 ## Troubleshooting

 ### Can't see any endpoints
-- Make sure the Docker container is running: `docker-compose ps`
+- Make sure the Docker container is running: `docker compose ps`
 - Check for errors: `docker logs photo_album_web`

 ### Authentication not working